S.E. Williams | Contributor

 According to the Centers for Disease Control and Prevention, ACEs have a tremendous impact on children’s lives in several areas, one of which is lifelong health.

 Adverse childhood experiences can include but are not limited to such concerns as exposure to domestic violence, abuse, neglect, parental mental illness, etc.

 Dr. Burke-Harris is also the founder and former chief executive officer of the Center for Youth Wellness in Northern California and is heralded as a pioneer in the treatment of toxic stress.
 The goal of CYW is to build capacity for ACEs screening and treatment while also removing barriers to care.

 She believes as physicians, their job is to use science for prevention and treatment.
-“The good news,” she offered, “is a big part of my role is to inform, to raise awareness, and hopefully inspire folks to action.”
+“The good news,” she offered, “is a big part of my role [as surgeon general] is to inform, to raise awareness, and hopefully inspire folks to action.”

 In January Governor Gavin Newsom allocated $45 million to this issue.
 The final budget included $20.8 million to screen children and adults on Medi-Cal and $120 million for provider training on trauma screening over a three-year period.

 The governor has called on the Department of Health Care Services to provide screenings to children and adults under age 65 at least once every three years.